Please Wait....

 4. Provide citizens access to Detailed Project Report and Environment Impact Assessment to ensure transparency and accountability

-5. The art and installations that have been dismantled must be retrieved and incorporated into the restoration process
+5. The art and installations that have been dismantled must be retrieved and incorporated into the restoration process.
+Restore the demolished portion of the Rock Garden wall using original materials, under expert supervision.

 6. Carry out mandatory afforestation as per directives of the MoEF&CC